s-mcdonald/NeonVoid/README.md

 | fkYAML | [Website](https://fktn-k.github.io/fkYAML/) | [Repository](https://github.com/fktn-k/fkYAML) | YAML I/O |
 | stb | - | [Repository](https://github.com/nothings/stb) | Text rendering |

-#### General Source Code Style
-- Using `*.hpp` for c++ headers.
-- Header files will be located within the `include` dir of the respective project.
-- Purposefully used only raw pointers, no smart pointers/shared pointers in this codebase.
-- Member Variables `m_` on stack or must be cleaned up by the owning obeject, `mx_` are not owned by the object so no cleanup required.

 #### Resources